flux-framework/flux-core/doc/man7/flux-broker-attributes.rst

    directory, it is removed.
 In most cases this attribute should not be set by users.

+security.owner
+   The numeric userid of the owner of this Flux instance.

-local-uri
+local-uri [Updates: C]
-   The Flux URI that should be passed to :man3:`flux_open` to establish a connection to the local broker rank.
+   The Flux URI that the local connector binds to for accepting connections from local Flux clients.
+The name must begin with ``local://`` and the path must refer to a :linux:man7:`unix` domain socket in an existing directory.

 parent-uri
-   The Flux URI that should be passed to :man3:`flux_open` to establish a connection to the enclosing instance.
+   The value of the broker's ``FLUX_URI`` environment variable.
+This is the URI that should be passed to :man3:`flux_open` to establish a connection to the enclosing instance.

+instance-level
+   The nesting level of this Flux instance, or ``0`` if there is no enclosing Flux instance.

+jobid
+   The Flux job ID of this Flux instance, if it was launched by Flux as a job.
+   The value is obtained from ``PMI_KVS_Get_my_name()`` which may be something other than a Flux job ID if Flux was started by another means.

+parent-kvs-namespace
+   The value of the broker's ``FLUX_KVS_NAMESPACE`` environment variable.
+   This is the KVS namespace assigned to this Flux instance by its enclosing instance, if it was launched by Flux as a job.

 hostlist
    An RFC 29 hostlist in broker rank order.
+This value may be used to translate between broker ranks and hostnames.

+broker.mapping
+   A string representing the process mapping of broker ranks in the Argonne format described in RFC 13.
+For example, ``(vector,(0,16,1))`` means the instance has one broker per node on 16 nodes, and ``(vector,(0,1,16))`` means it has 16 brokers on one node.

+broker.pid
+   The process id of the local broker.

+broker.quorum [Updates: C]
+   An RFC 22 idset representing broker ranks that are required to be online before the rank 0 broker enters the RUN state and starts the initial program, if any.
+Default: all ranks.

+broker.quorum-timeout [Updates: C]
+   The amount of time (in RFC 23 Flux Standard Duration format) that the rank 0 broker waits for the ``broker.quorum`` set to come online before aborting the Flux instance.
+Default: ``60s``.

+broker.rc1_path [Updates: C]
+   The path to the broker's rc1 script.
+Default: ``${prefix}/etc/flux/rc1``.

+broker.rc3_path [Updates: C]
+   The path to the broker's rc3 script.
+Default: ``${prefix}/etc/flux/rc1``.

 broker.starttime
    Timestamp of broker startup from :man3:`flux_reactor_now`.

+conf.connector_path
+   The value of the broker's ``FLUX_CONNECTOR_PATH`` environment variable.

+conf.exec_path
+   The value of the broker's ``FLUX_EXEC_PATH`` environment variable.

+conf.module_path
+   The value of the broker's ``FLUX_MODULE_PATH`` environment variable.

+conf.pmi_library_path
+   The value of the broker's ``FLUX_PMI_LIBRARY_PATH`` environment variable.

+conf.shell_initrc [Updates: C, R]
+   The path to the :man1:`flux-shell` initrc script.
+Default:
+   ``${prefix}/etc/flux/shell/initrc.lua``.

+conf.shell_pluginpath [Updates: C, R]
+   The list of colon-separated directories to be searched by :man1:`flux-shell` for shell plugins.
+Default: ``${prefix}/lib/flux/shell/plugins``.

+config.path [Updates: see below]
+   A directory containing ``*.toml`` config files for this Flux instance.
+   This attribute may be set via the FLUX_CONF_DIR environment variable, or the :man1:`flux-broker` ``--config-path`` command line argument.
+   Default: none.
+See also :man5:`flux-config`.

 TREE BASED OVERLAY NETWORK
 ==========================

-tbon.fanout
+tbon.fanout [Updates: C]
    Branching factor of the tree based overlay network.
+Default: ``2``.

 tbon.descendants
    Number of descendants "below" this node of the tree based